openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-missionManager.md

 ## missionManager.getMissionSnapShot

-getMissionSnapShot(deviceId: string, missionId: number): Promise&lt;MissionSnapshot&gt;;
+getMissionSnapShot(deviceId: string, missionId: number): Promise&lt;MissionSnapshot&gt;

 Obtains the snapshot of a given mission.
 This API uses a promise to return the result.